 “Six weeks of treatment by the highest dose of dronabinol (10 milligrams) was associated with a lower frequency of apneas or hypopneas (overly shallow breathing) during sleep, decreased subjective sleepiness and greater overall treatment satisfaction compared to the placebo group,” said Northwestern in a report.
 “The severity of their disorder was reduced by 33 percent compared to complete compliance with the mechanical treatment, although complete compliance for the night is rare.”

 The results could have a major impact on those with sleep apnea, as there is currently no drug treatment for the disorder.
-The most common treatment for moderate to severe sleep apnea is the use of the CPAP (Continuous Positive Airway Pressure) machine, a breathing device that fits over your mouth and nose (or just nose) and gently blows air into the mouth.
+The most common treatment for moderate to severe sleep apnea is the use of the CPAP (Continuous Positive Airway Pressure) machine, a breathing device that fits over one’s mouth and nose (or just nose) and gently blows air into the mouth.
 The pressure from the air helps keep the airway open and allows the individual to sleep more comfortably overnight.

 “There is a tremendous need for effective, new treatments in obstructive sleep apnea,” said co-lead study author David W. Carley, the Katherine M. Minnich Endowed Professor Emeritus of Biobehavioral Health Sciences, Medicine and Bioengineering at UIC.